past12am/MathIR/README.md

 5. Set configuration in ``create_aggregate_dataset.py`` and run the script

+## Dataset Structure
+The dataset consists of the following files:

+queries_train.tsv: Contains training query IDs and their corresponding query text. queries_test.tsv: Contains test query IDs and their corresponding query text. triples_train.jsonl: Contains training query IDs paired with positive and negative document IDs. triples_test.jsonl: Contains test query IDs paired with positive and negative document IDs. collection_train.tsv: Contains document IDs and their corresponding text for training, with both positive and negative examples. collection_test.tsv: Contains document IDs and their corresponding text for testing, with both positive and negative examples.
+qrel_train: Contains relevance labels for the training dataset, mapping query IDs to relevant document IDs.
+qrel_test: Contains relevance labels for the test dataset, mapping query IDs to relevant document IDs.

 ## ColBERT
 Skip Training and Indexing if you downloaded the checkpoints and indexes